 - Do you use antibiotics and growth hormones?

-We only buy from farmers that are 100% grass fed and don’t use antibiotics and hormones.
-The meat might cost a little more, but, it’s worth the piece of mind.
+We only buy from farmers that are 100% grass-fed and don’t use antibiotics and hormones.
+The meat might cost a little more, but, it’s worth the peace of mind.

 USDA Organic Beef by nature prohibits farmers from using non-organic feed or administering antibiotics and hormones that conventional feedlots use.
 Not only were cows not designed to eat corn (watch the video below), but we don’t believe the health impact of antibiotics and hormones are suitable for human consumption, even if it’s only the residues.